allcupsnotinprivate/algebraic_equations_in_one_unknown/README.md

 # algebraic_equations_in_one_unknown
-Solution of algebraic equations with one unknown degree n
+Solution of algebraic equations with one unknown exp n